 Malfunctions are another common cause of large truck accidents.
 Malfunctions can occur because the vehicle was not properly maintained or because faulty parts were used in assembling the vehicle.
 Under the rules of the Federal Motor Carrier Safety Administration (FMCSA), commercial vehicle operators have certain laws they must abide by to keep their trucks safe and road-ready.
 The FMCSA reports that in 2016, there were 2,323,533 roadside vehicle inspections conducted, during which 3,666,987 safety violations were found.
 Failure to abide by the rules can result in stiff penalties; but more importantly, improper maintenance can also cause crashes.
 In the event that a truck was not properly maintained and caused an accident, the injured party may be entitled to compensation.

 Accidents resulting from truck defect or malfunction fall under the broad category of negligence.
 Knowing how to proceed in a negligence cause of action will vary depending on the particular set of circumstances surrounding the accident.
 Negligence law can be confusing, and the parties responsible for the defect or malfunction will undoubtedly have their lawyers on the case.
 Contact the trucking accident attorneys at Abel Law Firm and even the playing field.

 Being injured in a truck accident is a traumatic experience.
 While you are trying to heal, you may also be feeling stressed because of mounting bills, lost time at work, and an inability to do the things you enjoy.
 You do not need to go through this difficult period alone.
 At Abel Law Firm, we are here to help alleviate some of your stress.
-If you or a loved one has been injured in a truck accident due to defect or malfunction, you may be entitled to compensation.
+If you or a loved one has been injured in a truck accident in OKC due to defect or malfunction, you may be entitled to compensation.
 Call Abel Law Firm today at (405) 239-7046 for a free consultation.